-Las Positas College is committed to open access with regards to admission and this practice is in alignment with the College's mission (II.C.7-1).
-Admission procedures are reviewed on a regular cycle as part of the continuous improvement review (II.C.7-2).
-All students who are 18 years of age or order; or a high school graduate or equivalent are admissible to the college.
-High school students currently enrolled in 10th, 11th or 12th grade of high school may participate in the concurrent enrollment program(II.C.7-3).

-Placement instruments and practices are regularly evaluated to validate their effectiveness while minimizing biases.
+Las Positas College is committed to open access with regards to admission, a practice in alignment with its mission, and evaluates admission procedures on a regular cycle as part of continuous improvement review (II.C.7-1, II.C.7-2).
+All persons 18 years of age or older, or a high school graduate or equivalent, are admissible to the college.
+High school students currently enrolled in grades 10, 11, or 12 may participate in the concurrent enrollment program (II.C.7-3).
+LPC regularly evaluates its placement instruments and practices to validate their effectiveness while minimizing biases.
 The Office of Research, Planning, and Institutional Effectiveness works in collaboration with the Assessment Center and Counseling Department to help validate assessment instruments in accordance with California Title 5 sections 55522, 76002, and 78213 (II.C.7-4).
-Student placement level trends for new students are evaluated annually to help the college determine how many sections of English and Mathematics courses to offer and determine if retention, persistence, and success rates are reflective of placement results (II.C.7-5).
+The College annually evaluates new student placement-level trends to help the English and Mathematics programs determine the number of particular classes and sections to offer.
+The College also uses this data to determine whether retention, persistence, and success rates are reflective of placement results (II.C.7-5).

 In fall 2019, with the implementation of California Assembly Bill 705, Las Positas College adopted an online guided self-placement for English and Mathematics (II.C.7-6).
-At the time of this writing we are awaiting the validation report from the State Chancellor's Office regarding AB 705 implementation.
+At the time of this writing the College is awaiting the validation report from the State Chancellor's Office regarding AB 705 implementation.

 Las Positas College meets this standard.
-Admission policies are in place and regularly reviewed by the District for effectiveness.
+LPC regularly evaluates admissions and placement instruments and practices.
 Placement tests still in use have been rigorously validated.
 Math and English placement instrumentation has undergone transformation under AB 705 and the college has moved to an equity-minded system of guided self-placement.

-II.C.7-1 CLPCCD AP 5010 Admissions II.C.7-2 CLPCCD Board Policy and Administrative Procedure Review Cycle II.C.7-3 CLPCCD AP 5011 Admission and Concurrent Enrollment II.C.7-4 Las Positas College CCDT Approval Application (November 2015) II.C.7-5 English & Math Assessment Trends - New Students (Fall 2012 - Fall 2016) II.C.7-6 English & Math Guided Self-Placement
+II.C.7-1 - Procedure-Administrative Procedure 5010-Admissions-CLPCCD II.C.7-2 - Handout-Board Policy and Administrative Procedure Review Cycle-CLPCCD II.C.7-3 - Procedure-Administrative Procedure 5011-Admission and Concurrent Enrollment-CLPCCD II.C.7-4 - Application-California Chemistry Diagnostic Test-November 2015-Assessment II.C.7-5 - Report-English & Math Assessment Trends - New Students (Fall 2012 - Fall 2016)-